-- (c) Investment in other financial instruments continued - (iii) In 2020, the Group entered into key management insurance policies with Sun Life Hong Kong Limited for a total cash consideration of USD9,650 thousand (approximately RMB64,444 thousand).
-The policies combined an investment arrangement with insurance of the life of the key management.
-The beneficiary of the insurance policies is the Group.
-As the policies do not contain significant insurance risk, the investment in the insurance policies was designated as financial asset at FVPL as a whole.
+(c) Other financial instruments - continued

+(iii) In October 2020, the Group entered into key management insurance policies with a insurance company for a total cash consideration of USD9,650 thousand (approximately RMB64,444 thousand).
+The policies combined investment arrangements with insurance of the life of the key management and the beneficiary of the insurance policies is the Group.
+As the policies do not contain significant insurance risk, the investments in the insurance policies were designated as financial assets at FVPL as a whole.